MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/landing-zone-accelerator.md

 ## Design guidelines

-These articles provide guidelines for creating your landing zone:
+These articles provide guidelines for creating your landing zone based on the design areas of Azure landing zones:

 - [Identity and access management](./identity-and-access-management.md)
 - [Network topology and connectivity](./network-topology-and-connectivity.md)